Click on the links below for more details

 1. Some friend.
 A Massachusetts man told DeKalb Police that a friend set him up to have another man rob him while he stayed at a Tucker motel.
 The victim let the two men in when the friend asked to borrow $10.
 The robber apparently forced the friends into the bathroom while he took $400 in cash, a laptop and cell phone.
 The "friend," a Lithonia man, then left, saying he wanted to get his cell phone back, but never returned.

-2. A patient of a Dacula-area medical clinic made it clear how angry she was after she was told to reschedule an appointment for which she was late.
-“I’m going to blow your building up,” she said during one of the many calls she made to the clinic, according to the police report.
+2. A patient of a Dacula-area medical clinic made it clear how angry she was after she was told to reschedule an appointment for which she was late. she said during one of the many calls she made to the clinic, according to the police report.

-3. A neighbor of a Buford man facing numerous charges told police the man frequently gets drunk, walks around the neighborhood waving a pistol and yells.
+3. A neighbor of a Buford man facing numerous charges told police and yells.
 He was at it again recently.
 The neighbor, a man, told police that after he told the suspect to go back to his house and put the gun away, the man pointed the gun at him and threatened to kill him.
 Police asked the suspect what happened.
 He answered, “he was just drunk and it was OK,” according to the police report.
 The man faces charges of aggravated assault, reckless conduct and possession of a firearm during the commission of a crime.

 4. After leading deputies on a high-speed chase following a burglary in Walton County, a Statham 20-year-old came clean about a rash of burglaries in three counties.
 Suspecting there might be a link, Oconee County Sheriff’s investigators interrogated the suspect about the crimes.
 He spilled everything and later rode around with investigators for three hours detailing his crimes and their locations.
 He has been linked to at least 35 crimes in Oconee, Walton and Barrow counties, but says he acted alone.